 I model lending as the outcome of a bargaining between firm and lender.
-Lending generates a surplus $s(\nu^f, x^f, \mu_0, \delta^b)$ that depends on both firm and lender characteristics and that can be divided between the pair.
-For ease of exposition, I adopt the following sign convention: surplus increases in firm type ν^f and decreases in bank shock δ^b .
-A loan is made if there is positive expected surplus, i.e. lending has a positive NPV, given the information of the lender:
+Lending generates a surplus $s(v^f, x^f, \mu_0, \delta^b)$ that depends on both firm and lender characteristics and that can be divided between the pair.
+For ease of exposition, I adopt the following sign convention: surplus increases in firm type v^f and decreases in bank shock δ^b .
+A loan is made if there is positive expected surplus, that is, lending has a positive net present value, given the